 Who was the second best catcher in baseball by bWARP in 2017?
-If you’ve read the title of this post, you probably guessed that it’s Tyler Flowers.
-Signed as a backup catcher in 2016, Flowers has become one of the Braves’ biggest assets, but will he remain a solid contributor to the team in 2018?
+If you read the title of this post, you probably guessed that it’s Tyler Flowers.
+Signed as a backup catcher in 2016, Flowers has become one of Atlant’s biggest assets.
+But will he remain a solid contributor to the team in 2018?

-Like many of the other catchers to achieve unexpected sabermetric prominence over the past few seasons, a primary factor in Flowers’ rise has been the framing prowess he displayed this season.
-He ranked as the best framer in the game per StatCorner and Baseball Prospectus.
+Like many of the other catchers to achieve unexpected sabermetric prominence over the past few seasons, a primary factor in Flowers’ rise was his framing prowess this season.
+He was the best framer in the game per StatCorner and Baseball Prospectus.
 That’s likely a large part of his 5.8 bWARP, which accounts for framing.

 But even in fWAR, which doesn’t account for framing, he was worth 2.5 wins this season.
-Beyond his tremendous framing ability, he’s also turned himself into a solidly above-average hitter over the last two seasons, posting a career-high 120 wRC+ in 2017.
+That’s because, beyond his tremendous framing ability, he’s also turned himself into a solidly above-average hitter over the last two seasons, posting a career-high 120 wRC+ in 2017.

 And of course, a cut in K-rate corresponded to a climb in contact rate.
-As you’d expect, his contact percentages pre-2015 were regularly in the mid 60s.
-Since 2015, however, he’s managed to grow into a slightly-above-average contact hitter (as the rest of the league takes the opposite trend).
+As you’d expect, his contact percentages pre-2015 were regularly in the mid-60s.
+Since 2015, however, he’s grown into a slightly-above-average contact hitter (as the rest of the league takes the opposite trend).

 |Contact % – Tyler Flowers vs. League Average|

 But that’s not all.
 He didn’t sacrifice what power he had to become a slap hitter.
 His quality of contact also saw a notable improvement:

 As you can see, since the beginning of 2016 Flowers has consistently hit balls hard at a higher rate than he had at just about any point in the previous five seasons of his career.
 That sounds like a recipe for success, but is it sustainable?
 What is he doing differently?